 Breakfast was mostly in my room this week, which usually meant going out to buy a combination of fresh fruit, homemade yoghurt and bread.
 Having spent months avoiding bread I now find myself eating it almost everyday.
 There is a wide selection and the traditional rice bread is good – more importantly it is safe and gives me some comfort.

 In the evening Jelena picked me up and we went to listen to the Jazz.
+I have to admit Jazz is not my thing but North Gate has a good vibe and it’s good to meet up with people.
 I met Anita, one if Jelena’s friends.
 We grabbed some old wooden stools and took a place at the back of the crowd – which happened to be out on the road.
 The traffic just moves around you and soon we weren’t the ones at the back anymore anyway.
 There were more rows of at least two people deep behind us.
 We were joined by Satchi and Fabrice.
-I actually know quite a few people now.
+I actually know quite a few people now and am starting to feel like I have a bit of a tribe.

 Wednesday was another lazy morning, but around midday I journeyed out to the Airport Plaza to meet Leo.
-Today we were taking a trip out of town to find the famous blind masseur.
-Took the scenic route – in other words we got a bit lost but Leo has an instinctive sense of direction and we got there with the help of directions from the locals (including a couple of dogs who had their paws up on the fence whilst standing and swinging on a large garden swing chair) .
+Today we were taking a trip out of town to find the famous blind masseur. we took the scenic route – in other words we got a bit lost but Leo has an instinctive sense of direction and we got there with the help of directions from the locals (including a couple of dogs who had their paws up on the fence whilst standing and swinging on a large garden swing chair).
+I have to say that once you are out of the city most of the roads are scenic.
+It’s all very green and there are still ricy paddy fields to see in some areas.

 I think I overdid it the day before and needed a chilled morning.
 I started sorting out my stuff, deciding what to take and what to leave.
 I packed up a post office box with the things I wanted to send home but would also want if I stayed.
 Once I knew whether I would return to Chiang Mai I would contact Leo and she would either hang onto the box or send it home for me.
 It was quiet in Dream House today as Waew’s mother had arrived from a village in the north.
 Sadly, she was very unwell and needed medicle treatment.
 Some of Waew’s family had travelled down with her but now they were all at the hospital.
 My last evening was spent with Jane at the trendy ‘Beer Republic’ – I also met her friends Paul and Jamie (who apparently used to be a professional footballer, like I would know!).
 Back on my scooter and home.

 My flight was delayed but for less than an hour.
-With a few movies downloaded I had plenty to keep me busy.
-It was an easy flight of just under 3 hours and thankfully a meal was served. we arrived at Singapore about 30 minutes later than scheduled but I had a 9 hour stopover to kill.
+With a few movies downloaded on my tablet I had plenty to keep me busy.
+It was an easy flight of just under 3 hours and thankfully a tasty meal was served.
+We arrived at Singapore about 30 minutes later than scheduled but that didn’t matter.
+I had a 9 hour stopover to kill.
 I had a browse around the airport and splashed out on some face creams (Tammy believe it or not I have now worked my way through all the free samples I brought with me).
 This is true luxury and is more than I’ve spent in one transaction for quite some time.
 As the ad says ‘because I’m worth it’!
 My spending didn’t stop there.
 I treated myself to a six hour stay in a transit room.
+I love Singapore airport (Changi).
+It makes travelling that much easier and more comfortable.
 I could have a shower, watch a bit of TV and put my head down for a few hours in a clean bed.
 There was too much going on with people arriving and departing throughout the night to get a proper sleep but I did get some shut eye and it beat trying to get comfortable on airport seats.
-I must be getting soft in my old age.
+I must be getting a bit soft in my old age.